 I have not had an internal exam by my Primary Care Physician for more than two years.
 The nurse practitioner told me that I don’t need one since I do not have a cervix.
 (I had a hysterectomy in 2007.)
 Isn’t there still something "below the waist" that should be examined?
-Thank you.

 This is a great question.
 Pap smears are no longer needed if: